paul-london/Property-Type-Prediction/README.md

 ---

-## 📜 License
+## 🙌 Acknowledgments
-This project is distributed under the **MIT License**.
-See `LICENSE` file for details.
+Special thanks to Berkshire Hathaway HomeServices, mentor [Dr. Ernest Bonat](https://github.com/ebonat), other collaborators, and Elvira Chorna at TripleTen.

 ---

-## 🙌 Acknowledgments
-Special thanks to mentor [Dr. Ernest Bonat](https://github.com/ebonat), other collaborators, and Elvira Chorna at TripleTen.
+## 🔒 Data Privacy Notice

+This repository does not include any proprietary, private, or real-world client data.
+All data are synthetic to protect confidentiality.